Atmajo/TourSite/README.md

+#Tour & Travel Site
-*This is a Tour and Travel Site with full Backend integration using MERN Stack*
+*This is a Tour and Travel Site with full Backend integration using _MERN Stack_*